People of PIH

 “He likes the rivers and parks [in Jaltenango].
 He loves to go out and explore with his family.
 He loves to go to the park, play games, and go on the swings.
 At home, he loves to swing in the hammock all day long.
 He loves to listen to the song 'Lola the Cow'…He [also] loves his birthday.
 We invite children.
 We make sweet treats, piñatas, cake.
 He loves his birthday.”

 For Marta Estela Castro Reyes, 27, some of her favorite days with her 5-year-old son Sinar are spent outdoors, enjoying the parks and playgrounds near the family’s home in Jaltenango, a city in the rural highlands of Chiapas, Mexico.
 Sinar loves swing sets, hammocks, and the family’s small inflatable pool—a welcome relief on Jaltenango’s hottest days, which can top 90° F. And the song he is most likely listening to while relaxing?
 “La Vaca Lola,” Reyes says.
-Reyes first connected with Compañeros En Salud, as Partners In Health is known in Mexico, for medical care for Sinar, who lives with multiple sclerosis and autism.
+Reyes first connected with Compañeros En Salud, as Partners In Health is known in Mexico, for medical care for Sinar, an autistic child who lives with multiple sclerosis and is receiving support from PIH.